 It’s a strangely cathartic device for the listener to touch the human psyche’s forgotten sides and regenerate them.
 And in a pandemic or troublesome times, this record becomes a perfect balm for the mind, as it doesn’t just try to make the listener’s mind escape from the harsh reality.
 But it makes it resonate again in unison with the world.

 A pilgrimage much needed

-Easter Lily stands out for the gentle singing and for the nostalgic guitar arpeggio in the background.
-All graced by the refined jazzy chords progression.
+Easter Lily stands out for the gentle singing and the nostalgic guitar arpeggio in the background.
+All graced by the refined jazzy chord progression.